Pensions in the United Kingdom: Local Government Pension Scheme

 The LGPS is a large funded defined benefit scheme administered locally in England and Wales, with separate arrangements in Scotland and Northern Ireland.
 It is subject to Section 13 reports by the Government Actuary on compliance, consistency, solvency and long term cost efficiency.
 Policy on investment and pooling is set by the UK government for England and Wales.
 In May 2025 the government published the Fit for the future consultation and response covering asset pooling, UK and local investment and governance.
 Proposals include completing pooling to agreed standards and strengthening reporting, subject to legislation and guidance.

 Governance and administration

 TPR’s General Code sets expectations for systems of governance, own risk assessments, data controls and effective boards.
 In public service schemes the governing body is the scheme manager, supported by a pension board and a scheme advisory board in line with the 2013 Act framework.
-Administration and communication are delivered by the responsible authorities and scheme administrators.
+Administration and communication are delivered by the responsible authorities, scheme administrators or pension communication specialists, such as Wordshop.
 Remedies and valuation changes are implemented through scheme regulations and Treasury Directions.